-The International Research Management Staff Development Programme (IRMSDP) contributes to Research Management Programme in Africa (ReMPro Africa)’ s fourth strand on developing individual capacity of research management staff.
-Implemented in collaboration with ARMA (UK), IRMSDP sits at ReMPro Africa, which is a programme of Alliance for Accelerating Excellence in Science in Africa (AESA), created through a partnership between the African Academy of Sciences (AAS), African Union Development Agency (AUDA-NEPAD), and global partners.
+The International Research Management Staff Development Programme (IRMSDP) contributed to the Research Management Programme in Africa (ReMPro Africa)’ s fourth strand on developing individual capacity of research management staff.
+Implemented in collaboration with ARMA (UK), IRMSDP sits at ReMPro Africa, which was a programme of Alliance for Accelerating Excellence in Science in Africa (AESA), created through a partnership between the African Academy of Sciences (AAS), African Union Development Agency (AUDA-NEPAD), and global partners.

-IRMSDP is a practical skills and cultural learning programme for both the UK and African research managers focusing on knowledge sharing between individuals and the development of tools and resources for the wider research management community, co-created by international teams consisting of research management professionals from the two respective regions.
+IRMSDP was a practical skills and cultural learning programme for both the UK and African research managers focused on knowledge sharing between individuals and the development of tools and resources for the wider research management community, co-created by international teams consisting of research management professionals from the two respective regions.

-ReMPro Africa seeks to build the expertise necessary to create and sustain robust research enterprise and environments by addressing systemic level challenges at African institutions.
-ReMPro Africa is implemented through AESA with the support of Wellcome, United Kingdom Foreign, Commonwealth and Development Office (FCDO formerly DFID), UK Research and Innovation (UKRI), and the UK Department of Health and Social Care (UK-DHSC).
+ReMPro Africa sought to build the expertise necessary to create and sustain robust research enterprises and environments by addressing systemic level challenges at African institutions.
+ReMPro Africa was implemented through AESA with the support of Wellcome, United Kingdom Foreign, Commonwealth and Development Office (FCDO formerly DFID), UK Research and Innovation (UKRI), and the UK Department of Health and Social Care (UK-DHSC).

 Meet the Team

-The International Research Management Staff Development Programme (IRSMDP) is an initiative of the AAS, being implemented in collaboration with ARMA.
-The IRSMDP contributes to ReMPro’s 4th strand of developing individual capacity of research management staff.
-IRMSDP is a practical skills and cultural learning programme for both the UK and African research managers focusing on knowledge sharing between individuals and the development of tools and resources for the wider research management community, co-created by international teams consisting of research management professionals from the two respective regions.
+The International Research Management Staff Development Programme (IRSMDP) was an initiative of the AAS, that was implemented in collaboration with ARMA.
+The IRSMDP contributed to ReMPro’s 4th strand of developing individual capacity of research management staff.
+IRMSDP was a practical skills and cultural learning programme for both the UK and African research managers focusing on knowledge sharing between individuals and the development of tools and resources for the wider research management community, co-created by international teams consisting of research management professionals from the two respective regions.
+The programme was completed.

 Project Title: TREMOR – Toolkit for Early-career Research Managers Online Resource.